 University Procedures and Forms

 The safety and well-being of these visitors to our campuses is of the highest concern.
-Georgia College is committed to best practices that provide a safe and healthy environment for all who participate, volunteer, or work in these activities.
+Georgia College has a written policy and procedures to ensure we remain committed to best practices that provide a safe and healthy environment for all who participate, volunteer, or work in these activities.

 As a parent, you can expect to see a variety of forms when registering your child for an authorized program at Georgia College.
 Samples of these forms include: